narner/UrsusHTTP/README.md

 - Talking to the [`%click` example app](https://github.com/urbit/examples/tree/master/gall/click) might be a good start...?

-- Persistent authorization (using SSKeychain/SAMKeychain)
+- Persistent authorization (using SSKeychain/SAMKeychain) and clean up ship/oryx vs auth arguments

 - Generalised support for phonetic base strings (perhaps object that conforms to `StringLiteralConvertible`, enum for galaxies, stars etc. Might be best to wait until after the great renaming, though)